Curriculum & Course Catalog

 Introduction to the Arts

 Introduction to the Arts is a year long course for all 9th grade students.
-The course rotates each trimester with an introduction to studio arts, performance studies and music.
+The course rotates each trimester with an introduction to studio arts, performance studies, and music.
 The students learn various aspects of drawing, drama and playing musical instruments through various techniques and self expression.
-This class gives the students an introduction to all the art electives offered in 10th grade and will help them choose a course based on their interests.
+This class gives the students an introduction to some of the art electives offered in 10th grade and will help them choose a course based on their interests.

 Actors Studio